 Our audit committee's pre-approval policies or procedures do not allow our management to engage RSM US LLP to provide any specified services without specific audit committee pre-approval of the engagement for those services.
-All of the services provided by RSM US LLP during fiscal year 2018 and all of the services provided by Marcum LLP during fiscal year 2017 were pre-approved.
+All of the services provided by RSM US LLP during fiscal years 2018 and 2019 were pre-approved.